KenOverholt/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 51-60) is the NVIDIA architecture consisting of 5 convolutional layers from 24 to 64 followed by a flattening layer and then 4 dense layers with sized 100, 50, 10, and l (model.py lines 51-60)
+The final model architecture (model.py lines 51-60) is the NVIDIA architecture consisting of 5 convolutional layers from 24 to 64 followed by a flattening layer and then 4 dense layers with sizes 100, 50, 10, and l (model.py lines 51-60)

 The model includes RELU activations for the convolutional layers to introduce nonlinearity (code lines 51-55), and the data is normalized in the model using a Keras lambda layer (code line 45).
-It produces one value which is the steering measurement.
+The network produces one value which is the steering measurement.

 #### 3. Creation of the Training Set & Training Process